The Secret Powers of Middle Children

 What are some of the special characteristics of the middle child?

 They are trailblazers, like Charles Darwin and William Dell.
-Middles are more likely to effect change than any other birth order.
+Middles are more likely to affect change than any other birth order.
 This is because their combination of risk-taking and openness to experience leads to a willingness to try new things.
 One study, for example, showed that 85 percent of middles were open to new ideas, like cold fusion, compared to only 50 percent of firsts.

 And middles are justice seekers, like Nelson Mandela and Susan B. Anthony.
 They are focused on fairness; they perceive injustice in their family and are attuned to the needs of others as they grow up.
 Middles side with the underdog and practice what they preach.